ludovicianul/ludovicianul.github.io/_posts/2021-07-06-incomplete-list-of-security.md

 The best way to instill this mindset is through a set of **standards** and **practices** that will create **habits**.
 Going back to airport security, you don't let all the decisions on each individual security person.
-"This person looks nice.
-Let them have the scissors, and a knife in their hand luggage".
-"You sir look very dehydrated, you can take your 2l liquid with you in the plane!"
+_"This person looks nice.
+Let them have the scissors, and a knife in their hand luggage"_. _"You sir look very dehydrated, you can take your big bottle of liquid with you in the plane!"_
 You create a set of rules, procedures (i.e., **standards**) that will apply equally to everyone.
 And you also create a set of guidelines (i.e., **practices**) on how to handle specific situations: if you see something suspicious in a hand luggage, you inspect it separately.

 In the next sections I'll detail standards and practices that cover the entire SDLC.